etianl/Trouser-Streak/README.md

 - **TrailMaker:** Leaves blocks behind you in a trail.
 Has a place delay option to spread placement further apart.
 Select the blocks you want to use in the block list setting for it to work.
 (Credits to etianl :D)
 - **TrouserBuild:** It can build either horizontally or vertically according to a 5x5 grid centered on the block you are aiming at.
 Right click to build at the targeted location.
 (Credits to etianl, and to Banana for the checkboxes and idea. :D)
 - **Voider+:** Replaces the world from the top down.
 (Credits to Allah-Hack) I added a 3x3 voiding script, a TP foward option for deleting strips, as well as options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.
-- **WorldBorderCoordsCommand** Type .wb in chat to tell you the precise coordinates of each of the world borders.
+- **WorldInfoCommand** Type .world in chat to tell you the precise coordinates of each of the world borders, as well as some other world info.
 (Credits to etianl :D)

 ## Known Bugs:
 - **AutoLavaCaster Bugs**